shivansh/shivansh.github.io/_posts/2018-09-23-Branch-prediction-in-the-wild.md

 Well, that didn't work out as we expected!
 In fact, the program is now slower than before. (_need to inspect this more_)

 One possible reason behind this is that even though the `coins` vector is sorted, the processor is still switching branches quite frequently.
-To be more precise, we make a single pass through the `coins` vector in each iteration of the outer for-loop, and the distance between consecutive inflection points is `coins.size()` on average.
-All we need to do now is to make these inflection points lie farther apart.
+To be more precise, we make a single pass through the `coins` vector in each iteration of the outer for-loop, and the distance between consecutive iterations where branch switch occurs (due to the if-statement) is `coins.size()` on average.
+All we need to do now is to make these switches lie farther apart.

-One solution is to switch the inner and outer for-loops.
-This won't have any effect on the semantics of the program, but now the inflection points will be `amount` distance apart on average. `amount` is significantly larger than `coins.size()`, and now the processor will be switching branches a lot less frequently than before.
+One solution is to exchange the inner and outer for-loops.
+This won't have any effect on the semantics of the program, but now the branch switches will be `amount` distance apart on average. `amount` is significantly larger than `coins.size()` (for this example), and now the processor will be switching branches a lot less frequently than before.

 ```diff
      sort(coins.begin(), coins.end());